'The Great Successor' Aims To Fill In Blanks On The Life Of North Korea's Kim Jong Un

 What more could a shy young dictator want?

 Scott Neuman is a breaking news reporter and editor at NPR.
-He previously worked as an editor on The Associated Press' Asia desk in Bangkok, Thailand, reported from Hong Kong for The Wall Street Journal, and was India bureau chief for United Press International.
+He previously worked as an editor on The Associated Press' Asia desk in Bangkok, reported from Hong Kong for The Wall Street Journal, and was India bureau chief for United Press International.